QuickBladeVA/Profile/README.md

 3D Modeling: Blender, Maya

-Programming & Design Tools: Visual Studio, Photoshop
+Programming & Design Tools: Visual Studio, Photoshop, Figma

+Video/Sound Editor: Audacity, Adobe Audition, Davinci Resolve

-Languages: C#, Lua
+Languages: C#, Python, Lua

-I want to deepen my coding knowledge and work on increasingly complex programming challenges, with the ultimate goal of creating intelligent systems like ChatGPT—tools that not only simplify workflows but also enhance gaming experiences through smarter NPCs, dynamic storytelling, and groundbreaking mechanics.
+I want to learn better coding and work on increasingly complex programming, with the ultimate goal of creating intelligent systems like ChatGPT—tools that simplify workflows and also enhance gaming experiences through smarter NPCs, dynamic storytelling, and gamebreaking mechanics.

-At the same time, I aspire to become a renowned voice actor, lending my voice to an iconic game character that resonates with players and becomes a part of gaming history.
-Whether it’s a fierce warrior, a whimsical sidekick, or a dramatic narrator, I want my voice to bring characters to life in a way that leaves a lasting impact.
+At the same time, I aspire to become a renowned voice actor, being an iconic voice that resonates with players and becomes a part of gaming history.
+Whether it’s a fierce warrior, a whimsical sidekick, or a dramatic narrator, I want my voice to bring characters to life that gives a lasting impact.

 Alongside these ambitions, I aim to hone my 3D modeling skills to create vibrant and expressive characters, drawing inspiration from the 2D/anime-stylized models in games like Zenless Zone Zero.
 By mastering this art form, I want to craft memorable characters that feel alive and visually stunning.